nathanmargaglio/Deployable-Model/README.md

 1) Serving the static front-end site.
 2) Hosting the endpoint which we pass data to for inference.

-The app is found at `app.py` and `templates/` and `static/` hold resources for the front-end.
+The Flask app is found at `app.py` and `templates/` and `static/` hold resources for the front-end, which is a simple Vue app we can use to interact with the server.
 The site is hosted at `/` and one can POST gray-scale image data to `/infer` to pass the image data to the model for inference.

-You can run it locally with `python3 ./app.py` and navigate to `localhost:5000`.
+You can run it locally with `python3 ./app.py` and navigate to `localhost:5000` to test it.

 ## Deploy to Heroku

+The container's configuration is found in `Dockerfile`.
+The image is built on the Ubuntu image, where we setup the Python environment, then we install the project's requirements, then copy the model and the code to the container.
+The image's entrypoint is `python3 app.py`, which runs the Flask app.

+We can build the image and directly deploy to Heroku with the following commands.
 You will need Docker and the Heroku CLI installed and authenticated.

 - `heroku container:push web --app <app-name>`
 - `heroku container:release web --app <app-name>`